My Rating: 🍪🍪🍪🍪

 Check out my bookstagram: @Treat.your.shelf

-Buy It’s A Love Story at an indie bookstore near you
+Buy Come and Get It at an indie bookstore near you

 ![Treat Your S[h]elf](https://treatyourshelf.home.blog/wp-content/uploads/2022/07/bookstagram.png)